 PS.
 During the Workshop, there will be an abundance of supporting documents and references that will substantiate all of the claims that have been made about these dishes.

-Today, there are thousands of studies that show how the SAD (standard American diet) is destroying the very fabric of Nation’s health.
-This type of necro-food is the government’s endorsed diet, just like cigarettes have been subsidized and allowed to be marketed.
+Today, there are thousands of studies that show how the SAD (standard American diet) and its contemporary version the MAD (modern Ameican diet) are destroying the very fabric of Nation’s health.
+These types of necro-food are the government’s endorsed diet, just like cigarettes have been subsidized and allowed to be marketed.
 It took more than 5000 studies and hundreds of court cases and millions of death before the United State’s Surgeon General’s reported timid tobacco toxicity warnings on cigarette labels (1962).
 While these chronic disease tobacco time bombs are still legal, today, those who have usurped the Government’s mandate are not even requiring the labeling of GMO foods, let alone objective GMO testing and the type of diets we are promoting.
 Hence, the relevance of inquiring and practicing advanced holistic diets via these proposed dishes.
 (7)

 And God said: behold, i have given you every herb bearing seed , which is upon the face of all the earth, and every tree, in which is the fruit of a tree yielding seed: to you it shall be your food”.
 Genesis: 1:19